The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Empirical Results

 \subsection{Results}

-In this section we present the main results of testing for the third season of iPinYou data.
-We randomly select one million records per advertiser from the third season, to create our testing data.
-We then trained our $eKPI$ predictor using a logistic regression on the entire testing data.
-A summary of the testing data, including the total $eKPI$ predictions are given in Table \ref{table: seasonthreedata}.
+In this section we present results of testing.
+To create our testing data, we randomly select one million records per advertiser, for each of the five advertisers in the third season of the iPinYou data.
+We set our values $v_i$ for each advertiser, using a logistic regression for $pCTR$ on the entire testing data set.
+A summary of the testing data, including the total $pCTR$ predictions are given in Table \ref{table: seasonthreedata}.

 The next step was benchmarking the optimal bundle that could be achieved for a given budget in the test dataset, in the offline setting.
 We created benchmarks for each of the five advertisers, and each choice of budget ($\frac{1}{2}$, $\frac{1}{4}$, $\frac{1}{8}$, and $\frac{1}{16}$).
-Then as a benchmark of the the test data, for each budget fraction we calculated $\lambda^*$ and the value of the optimal bundle of ads that could be selected.
-The benchmarks are summarized in Table \ref{table: seasonthreebenchmarks}.

-After benchmarking we tested the online version of Algorithm 1.
+After benchmarking we tested the online version of Algorithm \ref{alg:OSLA} which follows from the methodology in Theorem \ref{thm:dualOnline}.
 To do this we determined the optimal threshold $\hat{\lambda}$ for each budget choice on the $\epsilon = 1.0\%$.
 During this training period we bid our value, and deplete the entire training budget.
 We then took the remaining data, and applied the dual threshold bidding with that same constant $\hat{\lambda}$ in the online setting.
-We recorded the total value $v_i = eKPI$ and actual clicks for the selection of ads.
+We recorded the total value $v_i = pCTR$ and actual clicks for the selection of ads.
+This is done for ten random permutations of the data\footnote{Because the data includes a very large number of ad auctions, and the value of each ad is small relative to the total, the results are extremely robust to random permutations.
+The standard deviation of results in the tables is less than 0.1\%.}.
 The test results are summarized in Table \ref{table: seasonthreetesting}.

-As expected the one-shot learning dual threshold bidding strategy works extremely well in situations where the arrival rates are relatively constant and bidding strategies of our competitors are stable.
-In these situations we can directly use a dual-threshold bidding strategy determined from historical data and in our online setting we can recover a bundle of ads with $eKPI$ relatively close to that of that near-optimal bundle.
-In these situations our $\hat{\lambda}$ also tends to be very close to that of the optimal $\lambda^*$ as shown in Table \ref{table: seasonthreelambda}.
-Our performance is also robust to our budget fraction, meaning this learning algorithm works well for more selective bidders.
-From the consistent performance of the online algorithm in Table \ref{table: seasonthreetesting}, we observe that in the empirical data, advertiser revenue is not sensitive to small errors in estimating $\hat{\lambda}$.